runxiyu/rasins/README.md

 # rasins – simple core utilities

+**Update: I now co-maintain the upstream [fases](https://utils.vitali64.duckdns.org) project.
+Please use upstream rather than this fork.**

 The rasins project is a fork of the [fases](https://utils.vitali64.duckdns.org) project.
 Most of the work is done in the upstream fases project maintained by Ferass El Hafidi.